sudhirig/deckv3/README.md

 ---

-Built with ❤️ using Slidev, Vue 3, and modern web technologies
+Built with React, Vite, and Framer Motion